git/git.github.io/rev_news/drafts/edition-59.md

   each new version.

-  Meanwhile Junio Hamano, the Git maintainer wondered if improvements could be made in the different flags that can be used when checking objects.
+  Meanwhile Junio Hamano, the Git maintainer wondered if improvements could be made regarding the different flags that can be used when checking objects.
 Peff replied that these flags have been coming up in discussions "about once a month lately" and pointed to [a previous analysis made by Jonathan Tan](https://public-inbox.org/git/20191011220822.154063-1-jonathantanmy@google.com/).
   He also suggested some small changes in the flags according to the analysis.

   Jonathan Tan then chimed in to give his opinion about the flag issue and mostly agreed with Peff's suggestion.
-Junio then also agreed with Peff's and Jonathan's suggestion.
+Junio then also agreed with Peff's and Jonathan's findings.

   Jonathan Nieder reviewed Peff's patch asking a few questions to make sure he understood it properly.
 Peff then answered those questions